MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

     - **Internal network**: Select if you want to connect to an isolated internal network that enables communication among VMs on the same host.
 Virtual machines attached to the internal virtual network can't communicate with the host, with any other physical computers on the host's LAN, or with the Internet.
     - **External network**: Select to specify that a virtual machine created by using this hardware profile will be connected to a physical network adapter on its host.
 Virtual machines attached to a physical network adapter can communicate with any physical or virtual computer that the host can communicate with and with any resources available on the intranet and over the Internet that the host computer can access.
     - **Ethernet (MAC) address**: A virtual MAC address on virtual machines uniquely identifies each computer on the same subnet.
 Select one of the following options:
-        - **Dynamic**.
-Select this option if you want to enable a dynamic MAC address for a virtual machine.
+        - **Dynamic**: Select this option if you want to enable a dynamic MAC address for a virtual machine.
-        - **Static**.
-Select this option if you want to specify a static MAC address for a virtual machine.
+        - **Static**: Select this option if you want to specify a static MAC address for a virtual machine.
 Type a static MAC address in the field provided.
         - **Trunk Mode**: Select to enable Trunk mode.

 ::: moniker range="sc-vmm-2019"